 With nowhere to go, stranded 19 Indian passengers at Dubai airport provided hotel rooms, food

 New Delhi, Mar 27: Around 19 Indian nationals stranded at the Dubai airport for past six days have now been provided with hotel rooms inside the airport by the Authorities in Dubai.

-The situation was grim as UAE, one of the busiest airports in the world, had stopped all the operations.
+The situation was grim as UAE, one of the busiest airports in the world, had stopped all the operations in view of coronavirus ourbreak which had killed more than 24,000 people globally.

 The 22 Indian passengers were in transit at the Dubai Airport when New Delhi announced the decision to impose a ban on passenger flights.
 Some of them have been at the airport since March 18.